 Around 1 in 3 cases of dementia is preventable by tackling the appropriate lifestyle factors, such as by doing more physical exercise or leading an active social life, a new report shows.

-The first Lancet Commission on Dementia Prevention and Care have now looked into how these and other factors could be managed at different stages of a person’s life to help prevent the onset of dementia.
+The first Lancet Commission on Dementia Prevention and Care have now looked into how these and

 Their report was presented at the Alzheimer’s Association International Conference 2017, held in London, United Kindgom, by Dr. Lon Schneider, from the Keck School of Medicine of the University of Southern California in Los Angeles, alongside other commission members.
 Their